smlsvnssn/ouml/README.md

 #### ö.clone( v, deep? = true, immutable? = false ) → cloned value

 Performs cloning of most common types, including `Array` and typed arrays, `Map`, `Set`, `Date`, `Node` and objects.
 Defaults to deep cloning, set `deep` to `false` for shallow cloning.
 Tries to preserve `prototype` when cloning objects, but may fail in untested edge cases.
-Set `preservePrototype` to false to disable this (this is somewhat faster).
-Does not clone functions, and doesn't handle circular references.
+Handles circular references.
+Does not clone functions.
 Use with some caution 🤫.

-The native `structuredClone` is probably slower (by alot!) in most cases, errors on functions, and doesn't preserve prototype, but it handles circular references.
+The native `structuredClone` is slower for small stuctures, faster for big, but it errors on functions, and doesn't preserve prototype.
 Choose wisely!

 #### ö.immutable( v, deep? = true ) → immutable value